Топ-100

 At the request of the organizers of tonight's event, very briefly, we tried to attract your attention to the Great Russian man.

-We are ready to talk in more detail in your organizations – you are welcome to invite us!
+We are ready to talk in more detail at your organizations – you are welcome to invite us!

 Thank you!